vermaprince123/lookbook/README.md

 ## Customization

 - Add new images/videos to the `assets` folder and update `looksData` in `src/components/Lookbook.jsx`.
-- Adjust animation timing in the CSS as needed.
+- Adjust animation timing in the CSS